 Sour Cream Banana Bread (3 ways!)

-This Sour Cream Banana Bread is moist and tender, and gently sweet with fresh banana flavor.
-I share our top three banana bread recipe variations!
+Sour Cream Banana Bread is moist and tender, and gently sweet with fresh banana flavor.
+Plus I share our top three banana bread recipe variations!
 This recipe has been a favorite for as long as I can remember!

 Are you the kind of person that buys extra bananas, just to let them get overly ripe for making banana bread?

-I grew up on a sour cream banana bread recipe from my aunt Mary’s recipe box.
+I grew up on a banana bread recipe with sour cream, from my aunt Mary’s recipe box.
 Mom would make each batch a little bit different, sometimes adding either maraschino cherries or chocolate chips.
 Or both.

 But more often than not, Mom would simply throw some chopped maraschino cherries into the batter.
-This way was always my favorite.
+That was always my favorite.

 Sour Cream Banana Bread is now one of my own family’s favorite quick breads.
 And if our daughters had their way, every single loaf would include maraschino cherries!